-Carefully she walk through the east pasture.
-The snow accumulated quickly as she made her way closers to the house unable to resist a peek inside.
+Carefully she walked through the east pasture.
+The snow accumulated quickly as she made her way closer to the house, unable to resist a peek inside.

-Creeping onto the porch, Susan made sure to remain unseen, when she peered through a window she caught sight of her Cole swinging a lovely delicate flower around the living room.
+Creeping onto the porch, Susan made sure to remain unseen.
+When she peered through a window she caught sight of her Cole swinging a lovely delicate flower around the living room.
 His smile brightened the room.
 She smiled despite her tears.
 She couldn’t believe the house still remained in the family.
-Youngsters twirled, and dance around the couple, while three teens sat on the stairs leading to the second floor talked enthusiastically with each other.
+Youngsters twirled, and danced around the couple, while three teens sat on the stairs leading to the second floor talking enthusiastically with each other.
 She could see the distinct Verbeck look in each of the children and her heart swelled with pride.
-Cole had a family, and beautiful one at that.
+Cole had a family, and a beautiful one at that.
 Then from the kitchen a couple danced their way into the room.
 Susan gasped.
-The long black curls told her all she need to know.
+The long black curls told her all she needed to know.
 Her Emma was all grown up.

-The truck pulled into the driveway, after a minute or so, out stepped Peter, followed by two brown-haired twin girls that rushed the porch, and flung open the door to the house.
+A truck pulled into the driveway, after a minute or so, out stepped Peter, followed by two, brown haired,twin girls that rushed the porch, and flung open the door to the house.
 Susan pressed against the side of the house and prayed she wouldn’t be spotted.
 The girls looked to be no older than five or six.

 From the passenger seat came Daisy Lewin.
 Her jaw dropped as Peter walked around to kiss her on the cheek.